About the Music

 The earliest recordings, made from the late 1930s to mid-1950s, are on vinyl.
 There are sixteen vinyl discs in the collection.

 Recordings made from the late 1950s through the 1980s were made on over three dozen reel-to-reel tapes.
-Later still, recordings were either transferred from reel-to-reel or recorded directly on twenty-one audio cassette tapes.
+Later still, recordings were either transferred from reel-to-reel or recorded directly on twenty-four audio cassette tapes.
 There are recordings of entire full-length concerts as well as individually recorded selections.
+Apart from the sheer volume of Juliet’s recorded performances, there are hours of recordings made by every member of the Shaw family, and you can sample some of them by CLICKING HERE.

 Juliet Shaw’s tastes in music were eclectic.
 While she appreciated Bach, Mozart and others, her own preferences leaned toward contemporary and experimental compositions, including electronic music.
 A fan of Joseph Schillinger, on several occasions, she herself performed his First Airphonic Suite for Theremin and Orchestra with the Civic Orchestra of New Haven.
 She was also known as “the pianist who plays with her elbows,” a distinction born of her performances of compositions by composer, Henry Cowell.